 Information on Console vs. ITB mixing

 Mixing is often the most challenging part of an album project for the beginner.
 With few exceptions, project studios are not designed well enough to produce a balanced mix.
-Talent aside, the acoustic design of the room and its speaker system must be accurate to produce a mix that works in the world outside your own studio.
-As a mastering engineer I frequently receive mixes every month that suffer from unbalanced acoustics and/or wrong speaker choices.
+Talent aside, the room’s acoustic design and its speaker system must be accurate to produce a mix that works in the world outside your own studio.
+As a mastering engineer, I frequently receive mixes every month that suffer from unbalanced acoustics and/or wrong speaker choices.
 If you have recorded the project yourself and have attempted to mix it but are unhappy with the results, it may be a good idea to have someone else mix it for you.
 I can offer two approaches to mixing your project.

 Studio Console Mixing:

-In the Box Mixing with Analog Summing:
+In the Box Mixing:

 - How many tracks each song has;